amgadk/L2LS-Topology-AVD/README.md

 ![Figure: 1](images/pure_L2LS_topo.svg)

-???+ note

 In this example, the FW/L3 Device and individual hosts (A-D) are not managed by AVD, but the switch ports connecting to these devices are.

 ## Ansible Inventory